nadavtadelis/Reproducible_Metrics/README.md

 [![Build Status](https://travis-ci.org/nadavtadelis/Reproducible_Metrics.svg?branch=master)](https://travis-ci.org/nadavtadelis/Reproducible_Metrics) [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/nadavtadelis/Reproducible_Metrics/master) [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](http://www.repostatus.org/badges/latest/wip.svg)](http://www.repostatus.org/#wip)

-This is a work in progress attempting to provide a framework for a responsible and reproducible econometric paper.
+This is a work in progress attempting to provide a framework for a responsibly researched and reproducible econometric paper.

 This repository holds all the material for "Reproducibility and Applied Econometrics - The Effect of Studying on Grades ".
 The main paper is [reproducible_metrics.pdf](https://github.com/nadavtadelis/Reproducible_Metrics/blob/master/reproducible_metrics.pdf) and all additional analaysis and intermediate steps can be found in the Jupyter Notebooks.